bluesky-social/atproto/packages/api/docs/hashtags.md

 ## Sanitization

+Because the rules that dictate valid hashtags may need to change over time (due to new emojis being introduced, or due to poor initial specs) the decision was made to allow all characters in the hashtag rules, but then apply sanitization when reading and writing the tags.
+This ensures that changes to the "valid hashtag" rules will not break existing records.

-You should sanitize a string before submitting it to the Bluesky API.
+You should sanitize a hashtag string:

+- before saving it to a record,
+- before rendering the hashtag, and
+- before comparing hashtags to each other.

 This should include abiding by the rules listed above, as well as removing the leading `#` mark.
 We've provided a util for this purpose:

 ```typescript